1. Purpose of policy

 5.2 Internal Audit will have unfettered access to the Council, the Vice-Chancellor and President and Audit and Risk Management Committee (ARMC).

-6.1 Internal Audit has an independent and neutral status within the University and will be directly responsible to ARMC, as such Internal Audit report administratively to the Vice-Chancellor and President, or delegate, but functionally to ARMC.
+6.1 Internal Audit has an independent and neutral status within the University and will be directly responsible to ARMC, as such Internal Audit reports administratively to the Vice-Chancellor and President, or delegate, but functionally to ARMC.
+These relationships are depicted in the following diagram.

 6.2 The Director, Governance and Risk Management is nominated as the officer responsible for overseeing administrative aspects of Internal Audit.